rizvanua/lighthouse-vercel/README.md

 - 🔄 Containerized setup for easy deployment
 - 🎨 Modern Material-UI design
 - 🔍 Support for any public website
+- ⚡ Parallel analysis of up to 2 URLs simultaneously

 ## Prerequisites